AIG life insurance review 2022

-- Cholesterol/HDL ratio.
-If your HDL ratio is 5.0 or below, your overall cholesterol level must be under 215.
-For an HDL ratio of 4.5 or below, that number increases to 290.
+- Cholesterol and HDL ratio.
+If your HDL ratio is 5.0 or below, your overall cholesterol must be under 215.
+For an HDL ratio of 4.5 or below, that cholesterol number increases to 290.

 - Family history.
-Your parents must not have coronary artery disease or cancer prior to the age of 60.
-The restriction is lifted after you’ve reached age 65.
+Your parents can’t have a history of coronary artery disease or cancer before age 60.
+The restriction lifts after age 65.